kieksme/thinkport.digital/src/data/post/16-things-to-avoid-when-writing-for-your-ui.md

 ---
-title: "16 Things to Avoid When Writing For Your UI"
+title: '16 Things to Avoid When Writing For Your UI'
 publishDate: 2018-12-01T10:00:00Z
-categories:
-  + "frontend"
+categories: + "frontend"
-coverImage: "Kopie-von-Hack-with-4.png"
+coverImage: 'Kopie-von-Hack-with-4.png'
 ---

 ## Don'ts in UI Design